Skip to content

 The first layer stays simple.
 The deeper detail only opens when you want it.

-Start with the budget, the stress test, and the monthly payment that still works after the excitement wears off.
+Start with a comfortable payment, the stress test, and a price range that still works after move-in.

-FHSA, RRSP withdrawals, credits, and first-home relief without the usual confusion
+FHSA, RRSP HBP, tax credits, and relief without the usual confusion

 Open the program that matters most to your plan and skip the rest.